nus-cs2103-AY2223S1/tp/docs/team/rui-han-crh.md

 </div>

 The text for `showNotes` and `hideNotes` are not remarkable enough to be extracted here.
+The sections can be found [here](https://rui-han-crh.github.io/tp/UserGuide.html#hiding-notes-panel--hidenotes).

-5. Improved description and detail of the UG by writing more complete sentences
+5\.
+Improved description and detail of the UG by writing more complete sentences

-6. Corrected some English terms
+6\.
+Corrected some English terms

-7. Added Glossary terms
+7\.
+Added Glossary terms

 Glossary text extracted: